 LINWOOD CENTER, INC.

-All Linwood Center programs and services provided are based on the concepts of self-determination and enhancement of self-esteem for individuals living with autism and related developmental disabilities — the primary reasons why so many families choose Linwood.
-We believe that each individual who enters our programs has the right to be treated with dignity and respect and that each deserves to live, work, and play in an environment filled with encouragement and rich with opportunity.
+The unique role that Linwood plays in the lives of our participants is one of guidance and motivation.
+All of our programs are based on the concepts of self-determination and the enhancement of self-esteem.
+Our staff work one-on-one with individuals to identify their strengths, interests and goals and use those to motivate learning and development.
+We strongly believe that every individual has the right to be treated with dignity and respect and deserves to live, work, and play in an environment filled with encouragement and rich with opportunity.

 WILLIAM S. BAER SCHOOL